rairyuu/PDR-with-Map-Matching/README.md

 Got 1st place in IPIN 2017 competition Track 2.
 Got 2nd place in IPIN 2018 competition Track 2 (0.2m worse than 1st).

-Detailed document is coming soon.

-If you have any questions, please contact: luchuanhua@limu.ait.kyushu-u.ac.jp or
-845485344@qq.com

 # System requirement
 Hardware:
 NGIMU